-The Company lends to and invests in portfolio companies in various technology-related companies, including energy technology, life science, and special opportunity lower middle market companies.
+The Company lends to and invests in portfolio companies in various technology-related industries, including technology, drug discovery and development, biotechnology, life sciences, healthcare, and sustainable and renewable technology at all stages of development.
 The Company separately evaluates the performance of each of its lending and investment relationships.
 However, because each of these loan and investment relationships has similar business and economic characteristics, they have been aggregated into a single lending and investment segment.